rodriguescarina/rodriguescarina/README.md

 ### I love connecting with different people so if you want to say hi, I'll be happy to meet you more! 😊

+⚡ Fun fact: I am committed to my daily evolution, constantly seeking to learn and grow in all aspects of life;

 ## Contact :iphone:

 <p align="center">